 3. Plan Your Route

-4. Dress Warm and Visible
+4. Dress Warmly and Visible

 5. Avoid Riding in Low Temperatures Unless Necessary